 Reception is taught by Miss Hewitt.
 Mrs Coleman and Mrs Bester, two of our teaching assistants, support the class at different points during the week.
 We try very hard to keep Reception as a single year group class as we believe it helps our children to settle and have a strong foundation to the start of their school life.

-Class Two: Years One and Two are taught by Miss Walker and Mrs Norburn-Walker.
+Class Two: Years One and Two are taught by Miss Gibbons and Mrs Norburn-Walker.
 Class Two have full time support from our teaching assistants when there is only one teacher in.
 Our teaching assistants work with small groups and deliver one to one interventions in which they have been trained.